 Kanjak Pooja is done on the 8th day of Navratri.
 ‘Kanjaks’ are the little girls who are 10 years and younger.
-My sister and me as little girls always look forwarded to Kanjak.
+My sister and I as little girls always look forward to Kanjak.
 The Halloween reminds me exactly of this Kanjak festival.
 We also looked forward to this Kanjak Ashtami as the kids look forward to Halloween. 🙂

 So the thing is that if you know someone who’s raised in Northern part of India, he/she would be aware of the tradition of Kanjak – the 8th day of Navratri and he/she’d know all about what I meant.

 It was the day when we as little kanjaks got dressed in colorful and adorable clothes.

-I remember me and my sister got invitation from every house of the neighborhood.
+I remember me and my sister got invitations from every house of the neighborhood.
 And my mom invited other girls, visa versa.
-So the kids gang used to go together in every house to have Prashad (auspicious food).
+So the kid’s gang used to go together in every house to have Prashad (auspicious food).
 Memories of that day are so special because as kids, we got worshiped in every house in the neighborhood on that special day, as we were considered an incarnation of the Goddess herself.

 This prasad always included at least three dishes: Halwa, chana, Poori.
 Sometimes there were aloo bhaji too.
 Even though the dishes are the same, but the method of cooking them differently makes them taste different at every house.
 It was very exciting because of the personal touch.

 As a kid you obviously can’t eat everything.
 So in every home where we went, we used to say, “Give us only tiny one thing”, and all those aunties really understood and gave us the very tiny amount of food to celebrate.